From Solo Tool to Team Infrastructure: Scaling Gluon for Production

 They work in parallel.
 Gluon's SubagentTracker monitors start/stop events in real-time via agent hooks.
 The lead agent (running Opus for reasoning) synthesizes the results, validates consistency, and surfaces conflicts.

-The win: a feature that previously took one agent 4-6 hours now completes in 1-2 hours with higher quality.
-Parallelism at the agent level.
+A feature that previously took one agent 4-6 hours now completes in 1-2 hours with higher quality.
+Parallelism at the agent level -- the same principle that made parallel human teams productive, applied to AI.

 Best practice: structure prompts with 2-5 distinct subtasks, mention shared files subagents should reference, and end with explicit synthesis instructions.